Suburb overview

 Run the numbers on a Balmoral property

-Create free account →Balmoral enters 2026 with a demographic tailwind — household incomes 54% above the Queensland suburb median of $90,298 and a population of 4,173 give it the depth and purchasing power to outperform the wider QLD market over the next 12–18 months.
-Rental coverage runs at ~71% of the typical mortgage ($1,950/month rent vs $2,729/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 80/100 places Balmoral in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+Balmoral enters 2026 with a demographic tailwind — household incomes 54% above the Queensland suburb median of $90,298 and a population of 4,173 give it the depth and purchasing power to outperform the wider QLD market over the next 12–18 months.
+At the 2021 Census, rental coverage ran at ~71% of the typical mortgage ($1,950/month rent vs $2,729/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Balmoral is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

-Balmoral scores 80/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 4,173, median household income of $138,892/year and median weekly rent of $450.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Balmoral suits you depends on your strategy, but the fundamentals are concrete: a population of 4,173, a median household income of $138,892/year and median weekly rent of $450.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Balmoral are proximity to Brisbane (4 km), an above-state-median household income of $138,892/year, a dwelling mix that is 57% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Balmoral are proximity to Brisbane (4 km), an above-state-median household income of $138,892/year, a dwelling mix that is 57% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Balmoral has a usual resident population of approximately 4,173, compared with a Queensland suburb median of 5,474 — placing it in the lower half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.